Hyperstatistics: Methods

 The RC electrical circuit consists of a resistor with $R$ = 1\,M$\Omega$ and an electrolytic aluminium capacitor of $C$ = 470\,$\mu$F supplied by JWCO group, so that $\tau_0$ = 470\,s.
 We have employed a Keithley 617 electrometer as a voltage source and a nanovoltmeter Keithley 2182A.
 The data set shown in the bottom panel of Fig.\,\ref{Fig-3} was recorded using a MercuryiTC controller provided by Oxford Instruments and the pumping was carried out employing a Hi-Cube vacuum pump supplied by Pfeiffer attached to the $^4$He circulation lines of a Teslatron-PT cryostat from Oxford Instruments.

 \bmhead{Acknowledgements} MdeS acknowledges partial financial support from the S\~ao Paulo Research Foundation -- Fapesp (Grants 2011/22050-4, 2017/07845-7, and 2019/24696-0), National Council of Technological and Scientific Development -- CNPq (Grants 303772/2023-9), and Capes -- Finance Code 001 (M.\,Sc.\,fellowship of SMS).
 CT acknowledges partial financial support from National Council of Technological and Scientific Development -- CNPq and Funda\c{c}\~ao Carlos Chagas Filho de Amparo \`a Pesquisa do Estado do Rio de Janeiro -- Faperj.
 MdeS acknowledges Christian Beck for fruitful suggestions, including the mentioning of the paper by G.E.
 Crooks regarding the terms ``ensemble of ensembles'' and hyperensemble.
+We thank the anonymous Reviewers for their thoughtful and constructive comments, which helped us to improve the quality and clarity of the manuscript.

 \bmhead{Data availability} The data that support the findings of this work are openly available \cite{zenodo}.

 \bmhead{Author contributions} S.M.S., L.S., and M.deS. carried out the RC circuit and $^4$He lines pumping experiments.
 M.deS. carried out the calculations with inputs from S.M.S. and L.S..
 S.M.S. and L.S. carried out the data fits.
 M.deS. wrote the paper with contributions from S.M.S. and L.S..
 C.T. created $q$-statistics, which served as the ground for hyperstatistics.
 All authors revised the manuscript.
 M.deS. conceived and supervised the whole project.